CMSgov/bluebutton-web-server/docker-compose/readme.md

 Note that stop_server.sh executes docker-compose down to stop and remove the containerized services

-## Blue Button server secrets handling:
+## Secured blue button server secrets handling:

 Blue Button server configuration values: DJANGO_USER_ID_SALT, DJANGO_USER_ID_ITERATIONS, PASSWORD_HASH_ITERATIONS
-are server secrets and stored in password encrypted vault file, the password is kept in a password file stored in a secured store (such as keybase), the following entries in .env have to be set properly to make the secrets available to server start process securely and leave no trace outside the secured store and vault file.
+are server secrets and stored in password encrypted vault file, the password is kept in a password file stored in a secured store (e.g. keybase), the following variables in .env need to be set properly to make the secrets available to server start process and leave no trace of the secret values outside the secured store and vault file.

-when the fhir data server is a local bfd, the salt, iterations etc. use default values in blue button server settings, the client cert and key files, if not already available at blue button server certstore, are extracted from bfd local repo (must be available) and copied to certstore automatically.
+When the fhir server is a local bfd, the salt, iterations etc. use default values in blue button server settings, the client cert and key files, if not already available at blue button server certstore, are extracted from bfd local git repo to blue button server certstore automatically.

 ```
 USE_LOCAL_BFD=true
-FHIR_URL="url to local bfd e.g. https://192.168.0.109:1337/v1/fhir/"
+FHIR_URL="url to local bfd, e.g. https://192.168.0.109:1337/v1/fhir/"
-BFD_CLIENT_TRUSTED_PFX="path to client-trusted-keystore.pfx in bfd local repo"
+BFD_CLIENT_TRUSTED_PFX="path to client-trusted-keystore.pfx in bfd local git repo"

 ```

-when the fhir server is a remote bfd, the salt, iterations etc. are extracted from the vault file, and the password is stored in a secured store (e.g. keybase), the client cert and key files are stored in secured store, and indicated by SRC_CERT_FILE, SRC_KEY_FILE, and are copied to blue button server certstore automatically if they are not there already.
+When the fhir server is a remote bfd, the salt, iterations etc. are extracted from the vault file, and the password is stored in a secured store (e.g. keybase), the client cert and key files are stored in secured store, and indicated by SRC_CERT_FILE, SRC_KEY_FILE, and are copied to blue button server certstore automatically if they are not there already.

 ```
 USE_LOCAL_BFD=false
+FHIR_URL="url to remote bfd e.g. https://prod-sbx.bfd.cms.gov/v1/fhir/"
 VAULT_PASSFILE="path-to-vault-password-file" (usually in secured store)
-VAULT_FILE="path-to-vault-file" (in bluebutton-web-deployment local repo)
+VAULT_FILE="path-to-vault-file" (in bluebutton-web-deployment local git repo)
-SRC_CERT_FILE="/cygdrive/k/my_secured_store/fhir_client/client_data_server_bluebutton_local_certificate.pem" ()
+SRC_CERT_FILE="/cygdrive/k/my_secured_store/fhir_client/client_data_server_bluebutton_local_certificate.pem" (usually in secured store)
-SRC_KEY_FILE="/cygdrive/k/my_secured_store/fhir_client/client_data_server_bluebutton_local_private_key.pem"
+SRC_KEY_FILE="/cygdrive/k/my_secured_store/fhir_client/client_data_server_bluebutton_local_private_key.pem" (usually in secured store)
-FHIR_URL="url to remote bfd e.g. https://prod-sbx.bfd.cms.gov/v1/fhir/"

 ```

-HOSTNAME_URL needs to be set with local host IP as shown below example, this is required to make service in container work properly:
+Blue Button server url is indicated as HOSTNAME_URL needs to be set with local host IP, as shown in sample below, this is required to make service in container work properly:

 ```
 HOSTNAME_URL="http://192.168.0.109:8000"

 ```

 ## Blue Button DB image migrations